 The leverage ratio is calculated as the Tier 1 capital divided by the total unweighted exposures.
-The leverage ratio is monitored and reported regularly to the Board of Directors.

 As yet, a final statutory leverage target has not been determined.
 In a proposal for a revision of the CRD IV and CRR the European Commission has proposed a limit of 3%, equal to a maximum leverage of 33 times the Tier 1 capital.

-At the end of 2017, the bank's leverage ratio was 14.96%.
+At the end of 2018, the bank's leverage ratio was 15.51%.